 - Have blood work checked as you have been told by the doctor.
 Talk with the doctor.

-- This drug may cause birth defects if you take it while you are pregnant.
+- This drug may cause birth defects if your child takes it during pregnancy.

 - A pregnancy test will be done every month during care and for 1 month after care ends.